fanghenshaometeor/ood-kpca-extension/README.md

 # Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selections and Approximations
 This is the official PyTorch implementation of the **extension study** of the NeurIPS'24 paper [*Kernel PCA for Out-of-Distribution Detection*](https://papers.nips.cc/paper_files/paper/2024/file/f2543511e5f4d4764857f9ad833a977d-Paper-Conference.pdf).
+*This repo. is being updated...*

 <!-- If our work benefits your researches, welcome to cite our paper!
 ```